kloverde/jquery-RestrictedTextField/README.md

 # Running Unit Tests

 [Selenium](http://www.seleniumhq.org) is used for unit testing in order to generate true keypresses in a text field.
-This is because using JavaScript to create synthetic events results in an inability to test the state of the text field after a simulated keystroke.
-Synthetic JavaScript events don't carry out the actual actions associated with them.
-In other words, simulating a keypress fires the correct events, but doesn't result in actual text appearing.
+A JavaScript-based framework (such as QUnit, etc.) would have made life much easier, but synthetic JavaScript events don't carry out the actual actions associated with them.
+In other words, simulating a keypress fires the correct events, but doesn't result in actual text being written to a text field.
 This is a security restriction of JavaScript.
+As a result, this project uses Selenium and JUnit.

-The easiest way to get this running is to install the following build dependencies:
+The easiest way to get this running is to install the following dependencies:

 1. [Node.js](https://nodejs.org/en)
 2. [Gradle](http://gradle.org)